 Mr. O'Neill's Practice

 In 2007 Mr. O’Neill took a pro bono case to trial, challenging a self-storage company’s sale of a local family’s belongings for the paltry sum of $600.
 When the client went in to pay the bill and complained about the property being sold without any notice, she was told to “get a lawyer.”
 It was good advice.
 Outnumbered at trial by the company’s legal team, Mr. O’Neill demonstrated not only that the company wrongfully sold the clients’ personal property, but also that the company illegally retained the excess proceeds from the sale, and had been doing so for years.
-The jury awarded $100,000 in punitive damages, on top of a $20,000 award for the value of the family’s belongings.
-In response, the company, the largest self-storage company in the world, changed its auction practices nationwide to ensure that customers received fair treatment.
+After a five-day trial, the jury awarded $100,000 in punitive damages, on top of a $20,000 award for the value of the family’s belongings.
+In response, the company, the largest self-storage company in the world, changed its auction practices nationwide to ensure customers receive fair treatment.
 The verdict was upheld on appeal, and the self-storage company doubled down on its losses when it was ordered to pay Mr. O’Neill’s attorney’s fees.
 Cook v.
 Public Storage Corp., 2008 WI App 155.
 Legal Action of Wisconsin awarded its 2008 Exceptional Pro Bono Advocacy Award to Mr. O'Neill for his efforts.

-Mr. O’Neill has a breadth of appellate experience, including multiple oral arguments before the Wisconsin Supreme Court, Wisconsin Court of Appeals and Seventh Circuit Court of Appeals.
+Mr. O’Neill has broad appellate experience, including multiple oral arguments before the Wisconsin Supreme Court, Wisconsin Court of Appeals and Seventh Circuit Court of Appeals.
 He has been involved in several successful high-profile appeals where the success of the company hung in the balance on appeal, including the reversal of a $100 million verdict against a local utility.
 Mr. O’Neill argued the two leading Wisconsin cases addressing minority shareholder rights and special litigation committees.

 In addition to his commercial and appellate practice, Mr. O’Neill has substantial experience with campaign finance and election law, regularly counseling clients on both sides of the aisle in campaign and election-related matters.
 Mr. O’Neill was part of the team that successfully obtained reversal of a criminal conviction of a former Republican Speaker of the Wisconsin Assembly.
 In the same election cycle he successfully represented the Democratic Party in a lawsuit involving proposed “cross checks” that could have removed thousands of qualified voters from the poll lists.
 He has testified before the United States Congress, the Wisconsin Senate and the Wisconsin Government Accountability Board on proposed reforms to federal and state election laws.